KirkSampleOrg/Branch-Protector-GHApp-.NET-Lambda/README.md

 **Private Key**
 Rather than storing the private key (the .pem file you generated earlier) in your repo and loading it from a file, which would risk exposing it, we'll store the contents in an environment variable.
 An even better solution would be storing the key contents in an AWS Secrets Manager secret, but for the purposes of this solution that's out of scope.
 We'll need to get the key text all in a single line of text for this.

-Open up the .pem file in a text editor, and carefully delete the first line ("-----BEGIN RSA PRIVATE KEY-----") and the last line ("-----END RSA PRIVATE KEY-----"), then carefully delete the line-break until there is a single row of text with no line breaks (be careful not to delete any of the characters of the key).
+Open up the .pem file in a text editor, and carefully delete the first line ("-----BEGIN RSA PRIVATE KEY-----") and the last line ("-----END RSA PRIVATE KEY-----"), then carefully delete all the line-breaks until there is a single row of text with no line breaks (be careful not to delete any of the characters of the key).

 Create a new environment variable with the Key = `RSA_PRIVATEKEY` and enter the entire single line of key text into the value field.